Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Introduction

-In 1973, Jacob Bekenstein \cite{Bekenstein1973} proposed that a black hole has entropy proportional to the area of its event horizon.
+In 1973, Jacob Bekenstein \cite{Bekenstein1973} proposed that a black hole has an entropy proportional to the area of its event horizon.
 In the next year, Stephen Hawking showed that black holes are indeed ``radiating holes'', causing them not black \cite{Hawking1974}.
-Then, in 1975, in the seminal work \cite{Hawking1975} proved that black holes are some black body objects radiating a thermal emission, known as Hawking radiation from their event horizon with a temperature, known as Hawking temperature proportional to their event horizon surface gravity.
+Then, in 1975, in the seminal work \cite{Hawking1975} he proved that black holes are some black body objects radiating a thermal emission, known as Hawking radiation from their event horizon with a temperature, known as Hawking temperature proportional to the event horizon surface gravity.
 Thus, it was found that the concept of event horizon plays a crucial role in black hole physics.
 Also, considering the back-reaction effects naturally leads to deviating Hawking radiation from the thermal spectrum \cite{Medved2005}.
-On the other hand, in 1977, Gibbons and Hawking \cite{Gibbons1977} discovered a Hawking temperature associated with the cosmological event horizon radius $l$ in the de Sitter universe to the form of $T_{_{dS}}=\hbar/(2\pi l)$, similar to such a temperature corresponding to the event horizon of a black hole.
+On the other hand, in 1977, Gibbons and Hawking \cite{Gibbons1977} discovered a Hawking temperature associated with the cosmological event horizon with radius $l$ in the de Sitter universe to the form of $T_{_{dS}}=\hbar/(2\pi l)$, similar to such a temperature corresponding to the event horizon of a black hole.
 In 2000, Parikh and Wilczek \cite{Parikh2000} represent Hawking radiation as a tunneling process of particles through the event horizon of a stationary black hole based on semiclassical approximation.
-Until now, lots of works focused on applying the Parikh-Wilczek approach (also known as the null geodesic method) to various black hole solutions \cite{Arzano2005,Zhang2005a,Zhang2005b,Jiang2006,Wu2006,Miao2011} and studying quantum gravity effects on it \cite{Nozari2012}.
-Recently, the thermodynamics and Hawking radiation of non-commutative MOG black holes is studied in Ref. \cite{Saghafi2021} following the Parikh-Wilczek method.
-On the other hand, Srinivasan et al. \cite{Srinivasan1999,Shankaranarayanan2002,Angheben2005} proposed another method to derive Hawking radiation based on the tunneling process with semiclassical approximation in which the classical action of tunneling particles is calculated by the Hamilton-Jacobi equation.
+Until now, lots of works focused on applying the Parikh-Wilczek approach (also known as the null geodesic method) to various black hole solutions \cite{Arzano2005,Zhang2005a,Zhang2005b,Jiang2006,Wu2006,Miao2011} and studying quantum gravity effects on it \cite{Nozari2012,Hajebrahimi2020}.
+Also, the thermodynamics and Hawking radiation of commutative and non-commutative MOG black holes is studied respectively in Refs. \cite{Mureika2016,Saghafi2021}.
+On the other hand, Srinivasan et al. \cite{Srinivasan1999,Shankaranarayanan2002,Angheben2005} proposed another method to derive Hawking radiation as tunneling process with semiclassical approximation in which the classical action of tunneling particles is calculated by the Hamilton-Jacobi equation.
 In both Parikh-Wilczek and Hamilton-Jacobi methods due to the semiclassical approximation, quantum corrections are generally not taken into account, because only the first semiclassical term of the tunneling particle action is considered.
 In 2008, Banerjee and Majhi presented a generalization to the semiclassical tunneling process \cite{Banerjee2008}.
-By expanding the action of the tunneling particle in powers of $\hbar$ and taking into account all the higher order of quantum corrections to the semiclassical outcomes, they formulated the Hamilton-Jacobi method of tunneling beyond the semiclassical approximation.
-The Hawking and Hawking-like radiation as tunneling beyond the semiclassical approximation, respectively for BTZ black hole and FLRW universe are derived in Refs. \cite{Modak2009,Zhu2009,Jiang2009}.
+They formulated the Hamilton-Jacobi method of tunneling beyond the semiclassical approximation by expanding the action of the tunneling particle in powers of the reduced Planck constant, $\hbar$ in order to apply all the higher order terms of quantum corrections to the semiclassical outcomes.
+There are several works focussed on studying Hawking radiation from black hole horizon as tunneling beyond the semiclassical approximation (see, e.g., \cite{Banerjee2008bb,Banerjee2008bbb,Majhi2009,Modak2009,Banerjee2009aa,Majhi2010aa,Banerjee2010bbb}).